pbinkley/rcb-manual/sections/05-the-typescript-book-or-memorandum-reproduction-techniques.md

-Hectographing is not recommended as a means of preserving original source material because of the impermanence of the dye, which fades rapidly if exposed to sun- light for any length of time.
+Hectographing is not recommended as a means of preserving original source material because of the impermanence of the dye, which fades rapidly if exposed to sunlight for any length of time.
 However, the kind of monographic work that becomes out of date in thirty or forty years may be circulated in hectographed form without loss to scholarship from its impermanence.
 If a